simeononsecurity/simeononsecurity.ch/content/articles/pci-dss-explained-card-transaction-security/index.en.md

 ## Conclusion

 In a landscape where cyber threats loom large, the **PCI-DSS** stands as a formidable defense against payment card data compromise.
-Its structured framework, encompassing various security facets, empowers organizations to fortify their cybersecurity posture.
+Its structured framework, encompassing various security facets, helps organizations to fortify their cybersecurity posture.
 By aligning with **PCI-DSS** and its requirements, businesses not only protect sensitive data but also cultivate trust, comply with regulations, and mitigate potential risks.

 ______